 If you’re looking to access Lombard credit, congratulations… you’ve stumbled across one of the oldest secrets in the banking world.
 In fact, as you’ll see below, Lombard credit predates modern banking and has been used by some of the wealthiest families in Europe for over 500 years.

-Lombard credit is asset-backed financing, which is collateralized against liquid investments.
+Lombard credit is asset-backed financing that is collateralized against liquid investments.
 Such collateral often includes stocks, bonds, exchange-traded funds, and life insurance that is already in the custody of the lending bank.
-This arrangement, known as Lombard lending, can result in favorable interest rates for clients.
+This arrangement, known as Lombard lending, can result in favorable credit terms (e.g. interest rates) for clients.

 In this article, we’re going to explain how to access Lombard credit.
 We’ll also discuss who should be using Lombard loans and share some examples of when Lombard credit actually makes sense.